Why register multiple domains?

 You want your business’s website and social media profiles to be joined at the hip.
-Texting each other during class.
-Sharing friends and trading gossip.
-You get the point.
 After you set up your social media profiles, post links to them everywhere — on your website, storefront, marketing materials, even your email signature.

 Links in social posts.
 Include your website’s URL in your social media posts.
 Also, add widgets or add-ons to your site so live feeds of your social media posts show up there.

 Share, Follow, Like.
 When people “like” your business’s social page, they become members of your business’s online community.
 Take every opportunity to “share,” “follow,” and “like” others’ pages so they’ll return the favor!

 As a small business owner one thing’s for sure — you’re busy.
 And social media has a well-deserved reputation as a bit of a time-suck.
 These tools can help you manage your business’s social media presence in less time, with fewer headaches.